microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Connect-Entra.md

 [<CommonParameters>]
 ```

-## DESCRIPTION
+## Description

-You must invoke Connect-Entra before any commands that access Microsoft Entra.
+you must invoke Connect-Entra before any commands that access Microsoft Entra.
 This cmdlet gets the access token using the Microsoft Authentication Library.

-## EXAMPLES
+## Examples

 ### Example 1: Connect a session